-This pub in the pretty village of Ripley really is something special - top restaurant quality food in the cosy surrounds of a 16th century pub.
-Perfecto!
+Top restaurant quality food in the cosy surrounds of a 16th century pub.
+Sounds like perfection.

 The Anchor is smack bang in the middle of Ripley – which can probably lay claim to the title of Surrey’s most gastronomic village.
 And with 2 AA rosettes and a Bib Gourmand awarded by Michelin, The Anchor certainly goes some way to helping this pretty village cement that title (along with the Michelin-starred Clock House, which is diagonally opposite).

 Ripley is just off the A3, and not far from junction 10 on the M25.
 Guildford is about 10 minutes away, as is Woking, in a different direction.
 During the day, parking in Ripley can be a get-lucky-if-you-can affair – but this is where The Anchor and its carpark is your friend.
 In the evening though, when the shoppers have gone home, parking in Ripley is a cinch.

 The Anchor is a gastropub that walks the line between being a local boozer cum village centre point and a chi-chi gourmet destination restaurant.
 The building is brimming with character – low ceilings, exposed beams, log fires and lots of cosy nooks and cubbyholes – reflecting the pub’s early 16th century heritage.

 It’s cosy and intimate, with a main dining area plus two smaller snugs – one with a table for eight that can be privately hired and the other with comfy armchairs for enjoying a drink.
 As well, there’s an outdoor courtyard.